edneville/please/README.md

 # Please, a sudo clone with regex support

 Great!
-This is what I needed.
+This is what I need.

 The aim is to allow admins to delegate accurate least privilege access with ease.
 There are times when what is intended to be executed can be expressed easily with a regex to expose only what is needed and nothing more.

+The idea is to help you admin your box without giving users full root, just because that is easier.
+Most admins have experience of regex in one form or another, so lets configure access that way.

 # How do I install it